Last Updated: January 2024

-To be part of the EOLDN, Participating Lawyers must meet the following requirements, and Participating Law Firms must be able to identify PLF Assigned Attorney(s) who meet these requirements and are willing to abide by these rules.
+EOLDN PLs must meet the following requirements, and PLFs must be able to identify PLF Assigned Attorney(s) who meet these requirements and are willing to abide by these rules:

-- Be licensed to practice law in at least one state or the District of Columbia.
+- Hold active law license in at least one state, a U.S. territory, or the District of Columbia

-- Be engaged in the private practice of law as their primary occupation, either full or part-time.
+- Be engaged in the practice of law either full or part-time

-- Be in good standing in all jurisdictions in which they are admitted to practice law and have not been subject to discipline in at least the last five (5) years preceding their application admission to participate in EOLDN.
+- Be in good standing in all jurisdictions in which they are admitted to practice law and have not been subject to discipline in at least the last five years preceding their application to participate in EOLDN

-- Have at least five (5) years experience practicing law.
-However, attorneys with three (3) or four (4) years of experience may participate in EOLDN, provided they are supervised by a more senior attorney.
+- Have at least five years’ experience practicing law.
+However, attorneys with three or four years’ experience may participate in EOLDN, if supervised by an attorney with at least five years’ experience.

-- PLs must have and PLFs must carry on behalf of their PLF Assigned Attorney(s) lawyers professional liability insurance in an amount not less than $250,000 per claim/$500,000 aggregate.
+- PLs must have, or PLFs must carry on behalf of their PLF Assigned Attorney(s), lawyers’ professional liability insurance in an amount not less than $250,000 per claim/$500,000 aggregate.
 PLs/PLFs shall provide satisfactory evidence that such coverage is in full force and effect if requested by EOLDN.

-- Commit to providing all legal services pro bono for EOLDN-matched clients.
-Participating Lawyers and Participating Law Firms, may, however, seek reimbursement from clients for reasonable expenses related to the representation such as court filing fees, travel costs, and research expenses, to be negotiated between the Participating Lawyer/Participating Law Firm and client directly.
+- Commit to providing legal services pro bono for EOLDN-matched Requestors.
+PLs and PLFs, may, however, seek reimbursement from Requestors for reasonable expenses such as court filing fees, travel costs, and research expenses, to be negotiated between a PL/PLF and Requestor directly.

 - Not discriminate on the basis of race, color, religion, creed, sex, age, marital status, national origin, mental or physical disability, political belief or affiliation, veteran status, sexual orientation, gender identity and expression, genetic information, and any other class of individuals protected from discrimination under state or federal law.